Prakash Nethralaya is the best ayurvedic hospital for Ayurvedic RP treatment in India, or for other eye diseases, and general diseases.

 Later on, the problem starts in day vision also.
 It is a gradual process in which a person suffering from the disease will lose their eyesight slowly and may even lead to complete blindness.

 The disease starts forming with the loss of functioning of the rod photoreceptor cells in the back of the eye which is followed by the loss of functioning of cone photoreceptor cells.
-Cone cells are responsible for identifying colour and details and when these cones get affected by the retinitis pigmentosa the person loses the central vision.
+Cone cells are responsible for identifying color and details and when these cones get affected by the retinitis pigmentosa the person loses the central vision.

 Retinitis pigmentosa (RP) is primarily a genetic disease which generally runs in families.
 The severity of the disease and the type of retinitis pigmentosa varies in each person and the speed of vision loss and other negative effects caused by the disease depends on the type of retinitis pigmentosa.

 It is one of the most common diseases caused by genetic abnormalities.
 There is no specific cause for RP.
-The consanguineous marriages of the parents has been reported as a causative factor for many genetic diseases including retinitis pigmentosa.
-The exact causes of the disease are not fully understood and there can be a large number of possibilities to cause the genetic abnormalities.
+The consanguineous marriages of the parents have been reported as a causative factor for many genetic diseases including retinitis pigmentosa.
+The exact causes of the disease are not fully understood and there can be a large number of possibilities to cause genetic abnormalities.

-- Loss of Night Vision – Loss of night vision which is called night blindness is a medical condition in which a person takes a longer time to adjust to the darkness.
+- Loss of Night Vision – Loss of night vision which is called night blindness is a medical condition in which a person takes a long time to adjust to the darkness.
 People face difficulties in doing daily tasks at night and dawn, they face problems to see things clearly in dark rooms, movie theatres, etc.

 - Tunnel Vision – A gradual loss of side vision is known as tunnel vision resulting in difficulties in performing daily tasks such as walking, driving, etc.

 - Loss of Color Vision – People face difficulties in identifying different colors around them which makes everyday tasks very difficult in certain jobs.